yedukondalu319/Resources-for-Students/README.md

 - [Complete Python Beginners Bootcamp: Python Deluxe Edition](https://www.simpliv.com/python/complete-python-beginners-course-python-deluxe-edition).
 - [Python Pro - Python Basics for Machine Learning](https://www.simpliv.com/python/python-pro-python-basics-for-machine-learning).
 - [GUI Automation using Python| Python Automation](https://www.simpliv.com/python/gui-automation-using-python-python-automation).

+Python is a high-level dynamic programming language.
+It is quite easy to learn and provides powerful typing.
+Python code has a very ‘natural’ style to it, in that it is easy to read and understand (thanks to the lack of semicolons and braces).
+Python programming language runs on any platform, ranging from Windows to Linux to Macintosh, Solaris etc.
+The simplicity of Python is what it makes so popular.
+The following gives a highlight of its aesthetics:

+Highly readable language
+Clean visual layout
+Less syntactic exceptions
+Superior string manipulation
+Elegant and dynamic typing
+Interpreted nature
+Ideal for scripting and rapid application
+Fit for many platforms